Amy Pearson

-Amy Elizabeth Pearson (born 19 July 1985) is an English singer-songwriter.
-Her debut album, "Who I Am", was released April 2008.
+Amy Elizabeth Pearson (born 19 July 1985) is an English singer and songwriter.
+Her debut album, Who I Am, was released April 2008.

 Early life

 Pearson was born on 19 July 1985 in Birmingham, England.
-Whilst signed to a production company called P.O.E.T Productions run by ex-Take That session musician and songwriters Neil Oldfield and Neil Evington, Pearson was introduced to and began working closely with SonyBMG Australia's future A&R director, former Australian Idol judge Jay Dee Springbett.
+Whilst signed to a production company called P.O.E.T Productions run by ex-Take That session musicians/songwriters Neil Oldfield and Neil Evington, Pearson was introduced to and began working closely with SonyBMG Australia's future A&R director and former Australian Idol judge Jay Dee Springbett.
 As a result, Pearson moved to Australia and signed to SonyBMG in 2004 at 18 years of age.
 Pearson commenced work on her debut album, which was recorded across 2006 and 2007.